This short article focuses solely on whether huskies can or do kill cats.

-Each husky, depending on their age, level of training and socialization along with their natural temperament will react differently to cats.
+Each husky, depending on their age, training, socialization level, and natural temperament, will react differently to cats.

-Even though cats are a different animal, if huskies are highly socialized and trained, there is still a chance that they will react positively with a cat (albeit unlikely).
+Even though cats are different animals, if huskies are highly socialized and trained, there is still a chance that they will react positively to a cat (albeit unlikely).

 Admittedly, A LOT has to go right for a positive reaction.
-The husky, the cat, from the way they see each other to their immediate body language and their past experiences with other dogs and cats.
+From the way, they see each other to their immediate body language and their past experiences with other dogs and cats.
 I’m not sugar coating anything here.

 Related: Can huskies get along with chickens?